 Benefits & Responsibilities

 - Funding: E.E.
-Just Summer Interns will receive a stipend to support full-time research (for 10 weeks) in a STEM field, with summer housing and a meal plan included.
+Just Summer Interns will receive a stipend to support full-time research in a STEM field, with summer housing and a meal plan included.

 - Community: E.E.
-Just Summer Interns will participate in some aspects of Dartmouth Adventures in STEM (early August 2020)
+Just Summer Interns will participate in some aspects of Dartmouth Adventures in STEM (usually in August)